-By creating a secure online account, parents can manage their child's account easily and conveniently by taking advantage of some of its popular features:
+By creating a secure online account, parents can experience the benefits of using MySchoolbucks by taking advantage of some of its popular features:

-- Spending History View a seven day history of your child's purchases. - Low Balance Email Notification Receive email notification when your child's account balance is low. - Smart Pay Set accounts to automatically replenish. - Expired Credit Card Notification Receive email notification prior to credit card expiration. - Multi Student Funding Fund multiple children at the same time. - Spending Limit Settings Set daily and weekly spending limits for your child by calling the District's Food Service Office at (847) 659-6158.
+- Spending History View a seven day history of your child's purchases. - Low Balance Email Notification Receive email notification when your child's account balance is low. - SmartPay Set accounts to automatically replenish. - Expired Credit Card Notification Receive email notification prior to credit card expiration. - Multi Student Funding Fund multiple children at the same time. - Spending Limit Settings Set daily and weekly spending limits for your child by calling the Director of Food Services at (847) 659-6154.